yaya2devops/aws-cloud-project-bootcamp/journal/week4.md

 <img src="assets/week4/7- DB Activities/CRUD-TEST/33 here.png">

-Too much errors occured on the prcocess that It took me too much critical thinking to resolve.
+Too much errors occured on the process that It took me too much critical thinking to resolve.

 | 💡 |In Python, Functions are often referred to as methods when they are defined within a class. |
 |:-----:|:-------------|

-### Thoughful Step : Debug and Resolve
+### Thoughtful Step : Debug and Resolve
 The backend displays an error indicating **UUID: None**.
 Follow the instructions provided below sequentially to set up the process for creating CRUDs with varying expiration dates and shipping the data straight to RDS.

 1. Update the ActivityForm component in `pages/HomeFeedPage.js` to include the user_handle prop: